apepiot/apepiot.github.io/cv.md

 `2018`
 __Internship at INSERM, Paris, France__
-_Infectious diseases modeling: evaluating the impact of self-testing on the HIV epidemics in France_
+_Infectious diseases modeling: evaluating the impact of self-testing on the HIV epidemic in France_

 `2017`
 __Internship at Terres Inovia, Grignon, France__